There will be spoilers for the manhwa series The Makeup Remover.

 Yeseul Kim finally started college.
 Her whole life has revolved around studying, but no one seems to care about her thoughts and instead focuses on her looks, which are extremely lacking to the standard of her peers and family.
 So, to make herself feel as beautiful as those around her expect her to be, she goes to a makeup artist and requests they make her look like rising social media star Heewon Ju.
 However, the makeup artist cannot achieve the look, which results in Yeseul looking worse.

-All the while, Yeseul deals with insecurities, a crush on her classmate, her goals at becoming a photographer, a competition, and the ever-growing relationship between her and Yuseong.
+All the while, Yeseul deals with insecurities, a crush on her classmate, her goal of becoming a photographer, a competition, and the ever-growing relationship between her and Yuseong.

 While we are talking about looks, I also want to discuss the artwork.
 I really, really enjoyed it!
 It's all well-drawn and has some absolutely beautiful moments.
 Even when we are supposed to see certain characters as ugly, they are so well-drawn that they are still pretty in their own way.
 I want to point this out because I find that I am always super picky about the art, and I have dropped series that had interesting stories simply because I couldn't stand the artwork (Mob Psycho 100 comes to mind, but I am trying to give it another shot).